You are here:

 A Positioning and Integration

-1. The board of the Hamburg Rowing Youth, specifically the PSG contact persons, are available as contact persons for the topic of “Sexual Harassment and Violence in Sports” to children’s and youth groups, as well as to the State Rowing Association Allgemeiner Alsterclub/ Norddeutscher Ruderer Bund (AAC/NRB).
-They receive appropriate further training in this area and should be contacted in cases of suspicion or uncertainty.
+1. the board of the Hamburg Rowing Youth, in particular the PSG contact persons, are available as contact persons for the topic of “Sexualized harassment and violence in sport” for the children and youth groups as well as the state rowing association Allgemeiner Alsterclub/ Norddeutscher Ruderer Bund (AAC/NRB).
+They receive appropriate training in the subject area and can be contacted in the event of suspicion or uncertainty.

 2. The Hamburg Rowing Youth is aware of its responsibility.
-The chairperson, or their representative, must be immediately informed of any specific suspected case within the association.
+The chairperson, or their representative, must be immediately informed of any specific case of suspicion within the association.

-3. All persons active in the association are urged to act if they become aware of a situation involving sexual harassment and violence.
+3. All persons working in the association are urged to act if they become aware of a case of sexualized harassment and violence.

-4. All full-time and volunteer staff members confirm by signing the German Rowing Association’s Code of Conduct that they conduct their work with members, especially with children and young people in our association, in compliance with ethical and moral principles.
+4. All full-time and volunteer employees document by signing the Code of Conduct of the German Rowing Association that they conduct their work with members, and especially with children and young people, in our association in compliance with ethical and moral principles.

-5. The board of the Hamburg Rowing Youth determines which group of people must submit an extended certificate of good conduct.
-Staff members listed under point C must submit an extended certificate of good conduct every 4 years.
+5 The board of the Hamburg Rowing Youth determines which group of persons must submit the extended certificate of good conduct.
+Employees listed under point C must submit an extended certificate of good conduct every 4 years.

-6. The AAC/NRB mandatorily integrates the topic of “Protection against Sexual Harassment and Violence” into the training and educational concepts that fall within its area of responsibility.
+6. The AAC/NRB mandatorily integrates the topic of “Protection against sexualized harassment and violence” into the training and educational concepts that fall within its area of responsibility.
 The topic should be addressed in an age-appropriate manner.

 7. Perpetrators in our association must expect consistent action.
-We do not tolerate any form of sexual harassment and violence in our association!
+We do not tolerate any form of sexualized harassment and violence in our association!

 B Contact Persons of the Hamburg Rowing Youth

-The contact persons coordinate the implementation of the prevention concept measures with the State Rowing Association AAC/NRB.
+The contact person coordinates the implementation of the measures of the prevention concept with the AAC/NRB state rowing association.

-The contact details of the contact persons will be published on the association’s website (www.alsterclub.de).
-In general, inquiries can also be sent to jugendschutz@hamburger-ruderjugend.org.
+The contact details of the contact persons are published on the association’s homepage (www.lrv-hamburg.de).
+In general, you can also contact jugendschutz@hamburger-ruderjugend.org.

-Volunteer staff members of the Hamburg Rowing Youth must sign the DRV Code of Conduct (see Appendix 1).
-Without signing, staff members will not be deployed at Hamburg Rowing Youth events.
-Violations of the Code of Conduct can lead to consequences.
+Volunteer employees of the Hamburg Rowing Youth must sign the DRV Code of Conduct (see Appendix 1).
+Without signing, employees will not be deployed at Hamburg Rowing Youth events.
+Violations of the Code of Conduct can result in consequences.

-All board members must submit an extended certificate of good conduct and re-sign the Code of Conduct every four years.
+All board members must submit an extended certificate of good conduct every four years and re-sign the Code of Conduct.

-Persons who have a conviction in their extended certificate of good conduct for offenses listed under §72a SGB VIII are not suitable for accompanying, supervising, or coaching children, young people, and adults.
-These persons will not be deployed at or for events.
+Persons who have a conviction in their extended certificate of good conduct within the meaning of the criminal offenses listed under §72a SGB VIII are not suitable for accompanying, supervising, or coaching children, young people, and adults.
+These persons will not be deployed in or at events.

-The certificates of good conduct are reviewed by the 1st PSG contact person.
-The review is documented accordingly (see Appendix 2).
-For volunteer staff members, the certificate of good conduct is free of charge upon presentation (see Appendix 3).
+The certificates of good conduct are inspected by the 1st PSG contact person.
+The inspection is documented accordingly (see Appendix 2).
+For volunteers, the certificate of good conduct is free of charge upon presentation (see Appendix 3).

-Children’s coaches and supervisors participating in Hamburg Rowing Youth events provide their proof in their home club.
-Before Hamburg Rowing Youth events, the responsible contact persons of the Rowing Youth clubs must confirm that the coaches have submitted an up-to-date extended certificate of good conduct and signed the Code of Conduct.
-The inquiry takes place at the beginning of the year and, if necessary, before events, should new persons have joined.
+Children’s coaches and supervisors who take part in Hamburg Rowing Youth events must provide proof of good conduct at their home club.
+Before Hamburg Rowing Youth events, the responsible contact persons at the rowing youth clubs must confirm that the coaches have submitted a current extended certificate of good conduct and have signed the code of honor.
+The check is carried out at the beginning of the year and, if necessary, before events if new people have joined.

 D Qualification of PSG Contact Persons

 The PSG contact persons qualify through the advertised training course for “PSG Contact Persons” of the Hamburg Sports Youth.
-Furthermore, they participate annually in the Hamburg Sports Youth network meeting and regularly undergo further training.
+Furthermore, they annually participate in the network meeting of the Hamburg Sports Youth and regularly continue their education.

-Every three years, the board of the Hamburg Rowing Youth, together with the children’s coaches, participates in a joint training course of the AAC/NRB on the topic of sexual violence.
+Every three years, the board of the Hamburg Rowing Youth and the children’s coaches take part in a joint AAC/NRA training course on the topic of sexualized violence.

 F Complaint Management & Intervention Guidelines

-The Hamburg Rowing Youth takes responsibility for crisis management that protects the safety, interests, and integrity of those affected.
-The contact persons for the topic of “Sexual Harassment/Violence in Sports” are available to children’s and youth groups, as well as to the association and its members, in close consultation with the PSG contact person of the AAC/NRB.
+The Hamburg Rowing Youth takes responsibility for crisis management that safeguards the protection, interests, and integrity of those affected.
+The contact persons for the topic “Sexualized Harassment/Violence in Sports” are available to the children’s and youth groups as well as the association and its members in close consultation with the PSG contact person of the AAC/NRB.

 “Zündfunke e.V.
 Hamburg” (040 890 12 15)